-Got himself into some nice positions in the centre as he sought to unlock the Lazio defence with his left foot, and he did exactly that shortly before half time in sending Milito through for the equaliser.
+Got himself into some nice positions in the center as he sought to unlock the Lazio defense with his left foot, and he did exactly that shortly before half time in sending Milito through for the equalizer.
 His substitution at the break was something of a surprise.

 The Argentine continues to patrol the Inter midfield with great authority, setting the framework for their successful run of form with his diligent running and tigerish effort off the ball.

 Didn’t always have things his own way against Dias, and often resorted to attempting things that didn’t suit him in a bid to make something happen.
 However, when Lazio allowed a ball to bounce beyond their back four the Italian international made them pay with an excellent lofted finish.

 Continued his recent renaissance by playing a one-two with Alvarez and neatly firing past Marchetti to register his fifth goal in four matches, crowning an excellent personal performance.
 Seemed to be running out of steam before being replaced by Faraoni in a bid to bolster the midfield.

 His kicking was appalling when allowing Alvarez a first-half chance, then he might have done better as Milito equalized.
 Caught in no-man’s land as Pazzini won it for Inter.